BitRapture/bitrapture/README.md

 ### Hi there 👋

-Welcome to BitRapture's GitHub page
+Welcome to this small cozy place of spaghetti code and warnings.